3 min read

 “Pull top insights from the customer review, link to the deck, and propose next steps aligned to our objectives.”

-Why it works: Work IQ surfaces your meetings and files; Thinking mode synthesizes them.
+Why it works: Work IQ identifies relevant meetings and files, while Thinking mode synthesizes them.

 2. Example: Competitive Narrative